Application Instructions

 If you meet the following requirements, you are eligible to apply for membership through The Consortium:

-- U.S. citizen or U.S. permanent resident of any race or ethnicity
+• U.S. citizen, U.S. permanent resident or DACA recipient of any race or ethnicity*

-- Hold a four-year bachelor’s degree from an accredited college or university in the U.S. or an equivalent degree from a college or university outside the U.S.
+• Hold a four-year bachelor’s degree from an accredited college or university in the U.S. or an equivalent degree from a college or university outside the U.S. at the time of applying

 Admission